hslatman/caddy-crowdsec-bouncer/README.md

 The App is responsible for communicating with a CrowdSec Agent via the CrowdSec *Local API* and keeping track of the decisions of the Agent.
 The HTTP Handler checks client IPs of incoming requests against the decisions stored by the App.
-This way, multiple independent HTTP Handlers or TCP Connection Matchers can use the storage exposed by the App.
+This way, multiple independent HTTP Handlers or Connection Matchers can use the storage exposed by the App.
-The App can be configured to use either the StreamBouncer, which gets decisions via a HTTP polling mechanism, or the LiveBouncer, which (currently) sends a request on every incoming HTTP request or Layer 4 connection setup.
+The App can be configured to use either the StreamBouncer, which gets decisions via a HTTP polling mechanism, or the LiveBouncer, which sends a request on every incoming HTTP request or Layer 4 connection setup.

 ## Usage